-The exception is if your county has been granted a variance by the state, meaning that the local government has both submitted an application and been approved by the Colorado Department of Public Health and Environment which demonstrates that they are able to relax some restrictions.
+The exception is if your county has been granted a variance or has qualified to enter the Protect Our Neighbors phase, meaning that the local government has both submitted an application and been approved by the Colorado Department of Public Health and Environment which demonstrates that they are able to relax some restrictions.
 Please visit this site for information on which counties have approved variances.
+Under the July 16, 2020 mask ordinance, only counties that are certified for Protect Our Neighbors status may choose to be exempt from the statewide mask order.
+Your local public health agency is a good source of information for orders and variances within your county.